X

 the family.

-He had what was called "good business sense," a more comprehensive
+He had what they called "good business sense" (a more comprehensive

-generation.
-Arithmetic culminated in the "rule of three," what my
+generation).
+Arithmetic culminated in the "rule of three," what we

 to arrange